Where is the Kaharoa Conservation Area?

 The forest was purchased by the Crown in 1896 and selectively logged during the mid-1900s.
 It contains a complex of rewarewa (Knightia excelsa) dominated forest, with a mosaic of regenerating kamahi-tawa-tanekaha-podocarp-makomako scrub and forest.
 The forest is considered to have high botanical values.

-The Kaharoa Conservation Area is comprised of three distinct blocks: Kaharoa Forest, Onaia West and Onaia East.
-The total area under management is 705ha.
+The Kaharoa Conservation Area is comprised of four distinct blocks: Kaharoa Forest, Kapukapu Road Reserve, Onaia West and Onaia East.
+The total area under management is 930ha.